 Prepare an area where you can safely handle your cat.
 Have the medication ready and in a place where it will be easily accessible.
 If you are administering the medication by yourself, you may find it easiest to place your cat in your lap.
 It may be advisable to restrain the cat by wrapping it in a blanket or towel with only its head exposed.
 The first few times, it may also be helpful to have someone else hold the wrapped cat while you administer the medication.

 Hold the syringe or dropper containing the medication with your dominant hand.
-First, allow the cat to lick the medication from the tip of the syringe as you slowly depress the plunger (many cats accept medication more readily if it is warmed to room temperature).
+First, allow the cat to lick the medication from the tip of the syringe as you slowly depress the plunger (many cats accept medication more readily if it is warmed up as mentioned above).

-If your cat is not interested in licking the liquid, gently take the cat by the scruff of the neck and pull the head back, as shown in the illustration).
+If your cat is not interested in licking the liquid, gently take the cat by the scruff of the neck and gently pull the head back.
 The mouth will then open slightly.

 Slowly squeeze the syringe to dispense the liquid medication.
-Make sure you do this slowly so the cat has time to swallow the liquid and breathe.
+Make sure to do this slowly so the cat has time to swallow the liquid and breathe.

 Most cats will spit out some of the medication.
 DO NOT re-medicate unless you are certain that NONE of the medication was swallowed.
 Your veterinarian will have accounted for a small amount of loss when calculating the required dose of medication for your cat.

 Make sure you give your cat plenty of praise throughout the procedure and offer a special treat after giving the medication.
 This will make the experience more positive and may make it easier to give the medication the next time.